rishavd3v/portfolio/README.md

-# Demo Portfolio Website
+# Portfolio Website
-Created to learn the fundamentals of HTML, CSS and JS.
+Created to practise the fundamentals of HTML, CSS and JS.